Symptoms of Subdural Hematoma

 Symptoms of subdural hematoma depend mostly on the rate of bleeding:

-- In head injuries with sudden, severe bleeding causing a subdural hematoma, a person may lose consciousness and enter coma immediately.
+- In head injuries with sudden, severe bleeding causing a subdural hematoma, a person may lose consciousness and become comatose immediately.

 - A person may appear normal for days after a head injury, but slowly become confused and then unconscious several days later.
 This results from a slower rate of bleeding, causing a slowly enlarging subdural hematoma.